-Yes, you need a school store for this one — or make the reward a class one.
+Yes, you need a school store for this one — or make the whole class eligible.
 There’s a lot to work with here — candy and treats, fancy pencils, and all sorts of other goodies.

 27. Extra dance

-Motivate kids to earn PBIS points toward going to a dance.
+Motivate kids to earn PBIS points to go to a dance.
 They also get to vote on the theme.

 28. Guest speaker

 Use your connections.
 Is one of your parents a former athlete?
 Do they have ties to a famous YouTuber?
-Are they willing to do a few cold calls to prospects?
+Are they willing to make a few cold calls to prospects?